superfly/docs/rails/the-basics/configuration.html.md

 ## Environmental variables

-Enviornment variables are a great way to configure a Rails application that needs to run in multiple environments.
+Environment variables are a great way to configure a Rails application that needs to run in multiple environments.

 ### Secret variables